bennyHacker/3DplanesForAndroid/README.md

 - switch firstPerson/thirdPerson by pressing the camera icon
 - grab ball by tapping interact button (appears when cursor hovering ball) (first person only)
 - create a shape by tapping the box or "build" icon
+- New! shoot AIs by hovering over them with gun
 - screen works best when tilted on its side!